NaszvadiG/cim-xa/README.md

 <a href="http://phpsavant.com/docs/">Documentation for Savant Templating</a>

-Paid support and development work is available from Titanium Opensystems -- <a href="//tinyurl.com/dbmsmax">see the website here</a>.
+Fee-based support and development work is available from Titanium Opensystems, l.c. -- <a href="//tinyurl.com/dbmsmax">see the website here</a>.

-This distribution is licensed on the same terms as CodeIgniter.
+This distribution is licensed as a compilation work under the same terms as CodeIgniter.

 NOTES:
-This distribution's configuration for CodeIgniter departs from the original as follows: 1-csrf_protection is set to: TRUE, and 2-index_page is set to: ' ' to support URLs without showing index.php.
+This distribution's configuration for CodeIgniter departs from the original as follows: 1-csrf_protection is set to: TRUE; 2-index_page is set to: ' ' to support URLs without showing index.php; libraries have been added to the include path so the Zend libraries may be used easily [e.g.: require("Zend/Feed/Rss.php");].
 If sessions are needed then PHP sessions should be used instead of CodeIgniter's.
 IMPORTANT: <a href="http://www.php.net/manual/en/session.security.php">See PHP session security details here</a>